michaelnisi/troubled/data/posts/2018/cloudkit.md

 Merging is app specific, getting your hands dirty, you will find that handling all edge cases, even with just a single truth, in the cloud, can become challenging.
 As soon as you start tinkering with elaborate merge schemes, all is lost.
 At least initially, I recommend implementing a version where iCloud is master that works for most of your use cases.
 Iterate from there.

 Don’t be surprised if you are receiving the changes on a device from which you have pushed them, this kind of statefulness is irrelevant for Cloudkit.
 Use one code path for pulling and merging and one code path for pushing.
 Less state is better.

+If you are new to data merging, begin thinking about synchronized deletions and [transaction logs](https://en.wikipedia.org/wiki/Transaction_log). 👀

 #### CloudKit Dashboard